 Source: World Bank, Ports, Maritime & Logistics: Inland Water Transportation (IWT) Development.

 A waterway is a body of water available for commercial navigation with an inland waterway consisting of non-oceanic portions such as coastal waterways, rivers, lakes, and canals.
 Although the Chinese waterway system is the most extensive in the world, only a small portion of it, 5,000 km, is deep enough to accommodate fluvial ships of more than 500 tons requiring a draft of more than 2.75 meters.
-For Russia, geographical factors such as climate (long and harsh winters) and the north-south orientation of its rivers, prevent an effective commercial usage of most of its waterways.
-The fluvial waterway systems of the United States and of Europe are of a lower extent but they are able to support larger fluvial ships.
+For Russia, geographical factors such as climate (long and harsh winters) and the north-south orientation of its rivers, prevent a practical commercial usage of most of its waterways.
+The fluvial waterway systems of the United States and Europe are of a lower extent, but they are able to support larger fluvial ships.